Lagrangian cobordism of positroid links: Introduction

-In this article we propose an extension of the philosophy of augmentations, predicating that when augmentation varieties have compactifications stratified by augmentation varieties of smaller dimension, then the Legendrian submanifolds corresponding to adjacent strata should be related by exact Lagrangian cobordism.
-We establish this in the simplest class of examples: the one of positroid strata of complex Grassmannians \cite{KLS}.
-The top stratum was one of the key motivating examples for the development of cluster algebras \cite{FZ, S}, while cluster structures on strata of lower dimension were described more recently \cite{GL2}.
-All positroid strata are known to be augmentation varieties of some Legendrian links in $\RR^3$ \cite{CGGS}.
+In this article we explore this idea further, predicating that when augmentation varieties have compactifications stratified by augmentation varieties of smaller dimension, then the Legendrian submanifolds corresponding to adjacent strata should be related by exact Lagrangian cobordisms.
+We establish this in the simplest class of examples: positroid strata of complex Grassmannians \cite{KLS}.
+It is known that all positroid strata are isomorphic to the moduli space of simple microlocal sheaves of certain Legendrian links $\Lambda$ in $\RR^3$ with framings (marked points) \cite{STWZ} and to augmentation varieties of $\Lambda$ \cite{CGGS,CGGS2}.
+The top positroid stratum was one of the key motivating examples for the development of cluster algebras \cite{FZ, S}, while cluster structures on strata of lower dimension were described more recently \cite{GL2}.